Sicilian pizza, Vltava views, and gelato: Amunì is the endless summer we need

 Amuni

 Sourdough is also featured on the starter menu, such as the bruschetta with cherry tomatoes, stracciatella cheese, lemon peel, and Italian bacon.
 A pasta menu includes pasta carbonara or lasagna classica.
-Desserts cannoli siciliana, pistachio tiramisu, and authentic gelato are served from the restaurant’s attached tavola calda (a hot table, open late-night selling pizza) and gelateria.
+Desserts are cannoli siciliana, pistachio tiramisu, and authentic gelato which is served from the restaurant’s attached gelateria and tavola calda (a hot table, open late-night selling pizza).

 "Italian gastronomy is a combination of simplicity and quality ingredients.
 We don't do anything special, we just stick to this principle.
 That's why, in addition to pizza, we also started making real Italian gelato.
 We regularly go to Italy, where we follow trends and then bring them to Prague," says Giuliana.